apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

 ## create

-The 'create' command creates a new project:
+The `create` command creates a new project:

     bin/create <path-to-project> <project-package> <project-name>

 where

-- '<path-to-project>' specifies the directory you want the project created in
+- `<path-to-project>` specifies the directory you want the project created in

-- '<project-package>' specifies a reverse domain style identifier
+- `<project-package>` specifies a reverse domain style identifier

-- '<project-name>' specifies the apps display name
+- `<project-name>` specifies the apps display name

-*Note*: the create command bootstraps dependency installation through the 'npm install' command.
-Depending on installation directory and system permissions, this may require admin privileges.
-If a problem is encountered on OSX/Linux, run 'sudo npm install' before using the create command.
-On Windows, run 'npm install' in a command line utility opened with admin privileges.
+__NOTE:__ the `create` command bootstraps dependency installation through the `npm install` command.
+Depending on the installation directory and system permissions, this may require administrator privileges.
+If there's problem on OSX/Linux, run `sudo npm install` before using the `create` command.
+On Windows, run `npm install` in a command-line utility opened with administrator privileges.

 ## target